maarten-boot/g2g/README.md

 The configuration is done in xauto and the templates are global to the project currently

 ## models

 We currently have:

  - `Server`: the git servers we know about.
  - `Url`: the git urls we know, must relate to Server.
+(Repo?)
+ - `UrlPair`: defined source and target and the copy type, relates to `Url` and `CopyType`.
+ - `CopyType`: how do we copy, automatic, manual, do we maybe need an explicit tag, relates to `Script`.
  - `Script`: a script we can use to copy between git repo's, may relate to a `Url`.
- - `CopyType`: how do we copy, automatic, manual, do we maybe need an explicit tag, relates to `Script`.
- - `UrlPair`: defined source and target and the copy type, relates to `Url` and `CopyType`.
+ - `Component`: a program or library having features and having its own repo (url)
+ - `Feature`: a feature on a component that needs/is implemented
+ - `Implementation`: keep track of what feature is implemented on what component

 ### TODO

  - `Run`: trigger a manual copy action with parameters.

 ## Index